roryl/lucee-book/dynamic_evaluation.md

 ```

 ##Dynamic Struct Array Notation
-It is also possibly to dynamically access the members of a structure using array notaiton
+It is also possibly to dynamically access the members of a structure using array notation
 ```
 myVar = "test";
 myStruct = {test:"foo"; test2:"bar"}